floroz/floroz/README.md

-# Hi there, I am Daniele, a Frontend Engineer 👋
+# Hi there, I am Daniele, I build things with JavaScript 👋
-### Welcome to my GitHub

 You can get in touch with me by email at contact@danieletortora.com.